samboy/rg32hash/README.md

 Replace “Some secret string” with a suitably hard to guess string, and facebook.com with the site you need to log in to.

-To create another password for the site, to something like this:
+To create another password for the site, do something like this:

 ```
 pwgen.sh 2 facebook.com